 For Tarts:

-- Fit the dough into a 9-inch fluted tart pan with a removeable bottom, easing the dough into the corners and patching any tears or holes.
+- Fit the dough into a 9-inch fluted tart pan with a removable bottom, easing the dough into the corners and patching any tears or holes.
 Use your thumb to break off the excess dough at the top edge.
-Refigerate or freeze until cold.
+Refrigerate or freeze until cold.

 - Follow me on Instagram!